ryanAB702/vidlengths/README.md

 # vidlengths

 This script traverses a given directory tree and outputs a csv file containing a table of all the .mp4 files and their lengths in seconds.

 ## usage

 ```
-$: python vidlengths root_dir output.csv
+$: python vidlengths root_dir output.csv [-nomov] [-nomp4]
 ```

+The -nomov and -nomp4 flags are optional.
+If passed to the script, they tell it to either ignore mov files or ignore mp4 files.
+If you pass both, it won't find any files whatsoever.

 The /data directory has nested .mp4 files that you can test the script with.

 For example:

 ```
-$: python vidlengths data output_test.csv
+$: python vidlengths data output_test.csv -nomov
 ```

 ## dependencies